Gut Cleanse: Is it Unscientific?

 There are a number of research-backed lifestyle changes one can make to support gut health.

-Exercise can actually improve the bacterial balance in the gut.
+Exercise can actually improve bacterial balance in the gut.

 medical review published in the Oxidative Medicine and Cellular Longevity journal states that “exercise is able to enrich the microflora diversity,” which means it can favorably shift the ratio of “good” and “bad” bacteria in the gut.

-Walking after eating is shown to reduce bloating in a 2021 clinical trial, which makes sense intuitively because walking stimulates blood flow and we have evolved to walk much more than modern humans do.
+Walking after eating was shown to reduce bloating in a 2021 clinical trial, which makes sense intuitively, because walking stimulates blood flow, and we evolved to walk much more than modern humans do.

 Diet is the single most important factor for enhancing gut health and helping support the body’s natural “cleansing” processes.